 Northern Highland-American Legion State ForestCurrent conditions

-- Escanaba Trail (March 8) – All loops cut and tracked.
-Very good conditions.
+- Escanaba Trail (2/17/2017) – All loops cut and tracked.
+Good conditions

-- Madeline Trail (March 4) – All loops cut and tracked.
-Very good conditions.
+- Madeline Trail (2/16/2017) – All loops cut twice and tracked.
+Good conditions.

-Winter NHAL ranger station hours
+Ranger station hours

-Firewood notice: Due to the potential of carrying harmful tree pests and diseases, firewood from out of state or from more than 25 miles away is not allowed on Wisconsin State Park or Forest properties.
-Also, firewood that has been in the Wisconsin emerald ash borer quarantined area is not allowed on properties outside of the quarantined area.
+Firewood notice: As of June 1, 2014, firewood from more than 10 miles away is not allowed on Wisconsin State Park or Forest properties.
+Also, firewood that has been in an emerald ash borer quarantined area is not allowed on properties outside of the quarantined area.
 Please buy firewood at or near the park or forest where you are going.
 Call the DNR toll-free Firewood Hotline, 1-877-303-WOOD (1-877-303-9663) for information before packing for a trip.
 For more information, see firewood facts, rules and advice or ask the park or forest office.
-Maps are available to view the 25-mile radius of allowable firewood on state properties.
+Maps are available to view the 10-mile radius of allowable firewood on state properties.